ianlandsman/Kudos/readme.md

 When you're ready to publish simply put the article in the content/publish folder.
 When the publishing task runs it will move it to the published folder and date stamp it.

+### Potential issues

+* Make sure you upload the .htaccess file in /public to your web server.
+If not using apache or you dont' want clean URL's then you'll need to add index.php back in for the setting in /application/config/application.php (index setting)
+* Make sure the follwoing folders are writable: /storage/* (all), /content/publish, /content/published

 ### Other Stuff

 Kudos caches every URL for 10 minutes.
 If you need to clear the cache manually you can use: